Frequently Asked Questions

 Any vehicle that will take up more than one parking stall.

 A limited number of accessible parking spaces are located in parking lots B, D, G, L, N, & P. Parking cashiers and attendants will direct those with a valid state-issued disabled parking permit and/or license plate to these areas.
 Accessible parking stalls are available on a first come and first serve basis.
 Once full, fans will be directed to the nearest lot where regular parking stalls are still available.

 The Los Angeles Dodgers offer a limited, courtesy ADA shuttle which is reserved for our guests with disabilities only.
 This limited, ADA shuttle operates from the various parking lots to the areas near the entry gates.
 In order to arrange for this service once you have parked, you may call the Dodger Hotline at 323-224-2611 to have a shuttle dispatched to your location.

 - The speed limit inside Dodger Stadium grounds is 14 mph.
 Please adhere to the Dodger Stadium speed limit.

 - Please drive responsibly.
 This means do not speed excessively through the parking lots, look out for pedestrians crossing the road.
 You can't always count on pedestrians to cross in the designated walkways, so keep your eyes open at all times.
-Parking lots are lit at night, but you should still watch carefully for pedestrians.

 - Please pay attention to traffic signals and traffic safety personnel.
 They are there for your safety, so please follow procedures when driving through the lots.